Keio University

 Masaki Yasumatsu

-It would be no exaggeration to say that not a day goes by without seeing news reports about space.
-In September last year, Yusaku Maezawa, president of ZOZOTOWN, announced a plan to travel to the moon as early as 2023, which received particularly large coverage in Japan.
+It is no exaggeration to say that not a day goes by without seeing news reports about space.
+In September last year, Yusaku Maezawa, president of ZOZOTOWN, announced plans to travel to the moon as early as 2023, which received particularly large coverage in Japan.
 Furthermore, the movie "Doraemon" to be released this spring is set on the moon, titled "Chronicle of the Moon Exploration."
-Seeing astronauts spinning around in the International Space Station on television in our living rooms, space—once an object of longing and admiration—feels as though it has become much closer in recent years.
+Having watched astronauts spinning around in the International Space Station on television in our living rooms, space—once an object of longing and admiration—feels as though it has become much closer in recent years.

 Even as globalization progresses, in academic and highly specialized fields such as science and technology, problems are often first resolved within communities of stakeholders, such as scientists who understand the circumstances well.
 However, I have been given the opportunity to introduce "space diplomacy," which specifically involves coordination between nations.
-Based on my experience as the Director of the Space Policy Division of the Ministry of Foreign Affairs (at the time), and while looking back at space diplomacy at the United Nations, I would like to convey as clearly as possible the current situation in which Japan is focusing not only on conventional technology and scientific exploration but also on the civil (commercial) use and security of space, in response to the recent expansion and changes in the scope of space activities (I should note that this short essay represents my personal views and not those of the organization to which I belong).
+Based on my experience as the Director of the Space Policy Division of the Ministry of Foreign Affairs (at the time), I would like to look back at space diplomacy at the United Nations and, in response to the recent expansion and changes in the scope of space, explain as clearly as possible the current situation in Japan, where efforts are being focused not only on technology and scientific exploration but also on the civil (commercial) use and security of space (I would like to note that this short essay represents my personal views and not those of the organization to which I belong).

 United Nations Committee on the Peaceful Uses of Outer Space (COPUOS)

 In 1957, the Soviet Union successfully launched the satellite Sputnik, and humanity finally succeeded in escaping the Earth's gravitational field.
 In response, the United States established NASA (National Aeronautics and Space Administration) the following year in 1958 to aim for the moon, and in 1969, humanity landed on the moon.
-Following these developments in the midst of the Cold War, the United Nations Committee on the Peaceful Uses of Outer Space (COPUOS) was established by a UN General Assembly resolution in 1959, and the Outer Space Treaty entered into force in 1967.
+Following these developments in the midst of the Cold War, the international community established the United Nations Committee on the Peaceful Uses of Outer Space (COPUOS) by a UN General Assembly resolution in 1959, and the Outer Space Treaty entered into force in 1967.

-The Outer Space Treaty stipulates basic principles such as the freedom of exploration and use of outer space (Article 1), the prohibition of national appropriation by former colonialist methods (Article 2), the peaceful use of space (interpreted as not placing weapons of mass destruction in space, etc.) (Article 4), and that responsibility for space activities (including those by private individuals) by States Parties shall be attributed to the state.
-Today, 107 countries, including the United States, Russia, and Japan, are parties to the treaty.
+The Outer Space Treaty stipulates basic principles such as the freedom of exploration and use of space (Article 1), the prohibition of national appropriation by former colonialist methods (Article 2), the peaceful use of space (interpreted as not placing weapons of mass destruction in space, etc.) (Article 4), and that responsibility for space activities (including those by private individuals) by states parties rests with the state.
+Today, 107 countries, including the United States, Russia, and Japan, are states parties.

-Subsequently, treaties were concluded to support the implementation of the Outer Space Treaty, such as the Rescue Agreement, which stipulates that countries should cooperate with each other from a humanitarian perspective when astronauts return to Earth despite the Cold War, as well as agreements on liability for damages and the registration of objects.
+Subsequently, treaties were concluded to support the implementation of the Outer Space Treaty, such as the Rescue Agreement, which stipulates that when astronauts return to Earth, they should cooperate with each other from a humanitarian perspective despite the Cold War, as well as agreements on liability for damage and registration of objects.
 These are collectively known as the Five United Nations Treaties on Outer Space.

 Hard Law and Soft Law

-While the United Nations is the primary forum for multilateral coordination of interests, from the perspective of the function of creating international law as "hard law"—which strictly establishes rights and obligations under international law for states in relation to space—this function has actually ceased since the conclusion of these five space treaties.
-Various reasons can be considered for this background.
+The United Nations is the primary forum for the multilateral coordination of interests.
+However, from the perspective of the function of creating international law as "hard law," which strictly sets rights and obligations under international law for states in relation to space, this function has actually ceased for the time being since the last of these five space treaties.
+There are various conceivable reasons for this.
 One is that technological innovation in space is progressing rapidly, and it is inherently difficult to conduct agile coordination of rules between nations in response to fast-moving technology.
-Furthermore, while the countries with space capabilities in the sense of being able to escape the gravitational field were extremely limited at the time—the US, USSR, Japan, China, and India—as time passed, this overlapped with the period of North-South conflict, and it is not difficult to imagine that maneuvering and negotiations regarding space utilization were difficult.
+Furthermore, while the countries with space capabilities—in the sense of being able to escape the gravitational field—were extremely limited at the time to the US, the USSR, Japan, China, and India, it is not hard to imagine that as time passed and coincided with the period of North-South conflict, maneuvering and negotiations regarding space utilization became difficult.
 This is also reflected in the fact that the Moon Agreement (which entered into force in 1984), the fifth of the five space treaties, has been ratified by only 18 countries, and has not been ratified by the US, Russia, or Japan.

-On the other hand, during this time, the United Nations has adopted many principles and guidelines regarding space, including those for broadcasting satellites and remote sensing, based on discussions among countries with space capabilities and space agencies.
-Such guidelines, which effectively apply only to stakeholders with the will and capability and do not necessarily have strong legal binding force, are called "soft law."
+On the other hand, during this time, the United Nations has adopted many principles and guidelines regarding space, including broadcasting satellites and remote sensing, based on discussions between countries with space capabilities and space agencies.
+Such guidelines, which effectively apply only to stakeholders with the will and ability and do not necessarily have strong legal binding force, are called "soft law."

 Space Debris

-For example, it is said that tens of thousands to hundreds of thousands of pieces of debris, known as space junk consisting of rocket remains and the like, are drifting through space at speeds of several kilometers per second, in some cases rotating irregularly.
-On average, the International Space Station performs maneuvers to avoid debris once a year.
-In recent years, this debris problem has also attracted attention in Japan, but the United States has shown interest since the 1980s from the perspective of stable use of space, and in 1993, the Inter-Agency Space Debris Coordination Committee (IADC) was established among space agencies of various countries, including NASA.
+For example, it is said that tens to hundreds of thousands of pieces of debris, consisting of rocket remains and other objects known as space junk, are drifting through space at speeds of several kilometers per second, in some cases rotating irregularly.
+The International Space Station performs maneuvers to avoid debris on average once a year.
+In recent years, this debris problem has also attracted attention in Japan, but the United States has shown interest since the 1980s from the perspective of the stable use of space, and in 1993, the Inter-Agency Space Debris Coordination Committee (IADC) was established among space agencies of various countries, including NASA.
 In 2007, the United Nations compiled the "Space Debris Mitigation Guidelines" based on the 2002 guidelines created by the committee, and its content encourages efforts in line with the updated IADC guidelines.

 Recent Developments

-In terms of recent initiatives, the Committee on the Peaceful Uses of Outer Space established a working group to formulate guidelines on the "Long-term Sustainability of Outer Space Activities (LTS)" and has held discussions for about eight years.
-The working group completed its mandate last summer, but in the future, based on the discussions to date, it is expected that coordination will take place bilaterally and multilaterally with a view to more specific envisioned uses of space, such as Space Traffic Management (STM) for space that is bound to become crowded.
+In terms of recent initiatives, the UN Committee on the Peaceful Uses of Outer Space established a working group to formulate guidelines on the "Long-term Sustainability of Outer Space Activities (LTS)" and has held discussions for about eight years.
+The working group completed its mandate last summer, but in the future, based on the discussions to date, it is expected that coordination will take place bilaterally and multilaterally with a view to more specific forms of space utilization, such as Space Traffic Management (STM) for space that is bound to become crowded.

 In addition, the UN forum is thought to have functioned as a place to build trust and prevent falling into mutual suspicion by having countries regularly introduce their own policies and activities regarding space activities, which are physically difficult to see.